South Kent School: Curriculum

-Cum Laude Society

-The South Kent chapter of the Cum Laude Society annually considers the academic achievements of sixth-form students for election to membership.

 English as a second language

-ESL is a program for international students to improve and/or reinforce skills in written and oral English.
-The focus is on structure, comprehension and conversation.
-In recent years nearly half of South Kent graduates have been non-native English speakers.
+ESL is a program for international students to improve or reinforce written and oral English skills.
+The focus is on structure, comprehension, and conversation.
+Nearly half of South Kent graduates have been non-native English speakers in recent years.

 Center for Innovation

 Due in part to its rural setting, the school has established a learning track focused on environmental management and entrepreneurship.
 Technologies range from historic architecture and building techniques to robotics and software design.